kamatro1/Lazy-Reader/README.md

 ## Usage Instructions

-Once you load the extension in Chrome (see *Step 4* of *Installation from Source* above), you'll be automatically directed to the *Settings Page*
+Once you load the extension in Chrome (see *Step 4* of *Installation from Source* above), you'll be automatically directed to the *Settings Page*.

 ### Settings Page